Epicodus-Curriculum/pre-work-full-stack/0j_independent_projects_and_code_reviews.md

 * **The completed project must use the provided prompt.** For instance, you cannot simply create your own prompt because you do not want to work on the prompt provided.
 As an example, if the prompt asks you to create an application for an imaginary storefront, you cannot instead turn in a choose-your-own-adventure application, even if the completed project demonstrates understanding of the course materials.

-* **You must work on the project for the specified amount of time, and during the time frame allotted.** For full-time students, students are expected to work 8 hours between 8 am and 5 pm on Friday PST.
-For part-time students, students are expect to work 4 hours between Thursday at 8 am and the following Sunday at 8 am PST.
+* **You must work on the project for the specified amount of time, and during the time frame allotted.**

+    - For full-time students, students are expected to work 8 hours between 8 am and 5 pm on Friday PST.
+    - For part-time day-time students, students are expected to work 4 hours between Friday at 8 am and the following Monday at 8 am PST.
+    - For part-time evening students, students are expect to work 4 hours between Thursday at 8 am and the following Sunday at 8 am PST.

     If you need an exception (for instance, you do not have childcare or have to work during part of the allotted time), you can check in with your instructor about an alternate time to complete the prompt.
 Exceptions can also be granted for documented emergencies.
 Note that instructors may use your Git commit history (Git is a tool for tracking changes to code) to help determine whether you spent the full amount of time working on the project.

 * **If you finish your project early, you are still expected to spend the full amount of time working on your project.** See _Further Exploration_ below.
 Remember that you can always add additional functionality or make an application look nicer.
 Even if you complete any further exploration objectives early, use the extra time to practice coding and challenge yourself further.